 Laboratory findings include leukopenia, thrombocytopenia and elevated liver biochemical tests.
 If available, PCR of blood or CSF samples drawn during acute disease is recommended to detect B miyamotoi; negative results do not necessarily rule out B miyamotoi disease because laboratories may vary in expertise.
 If PCR is not available, spirochetes may sometimes be visualized on a blood smear using Wright or Giemsa-stain or by darkfield microscopy of CSF.

 If using the recommended two step testing algorithm for B burgdorferi (EIA followed by immunoblot), the EIA may be positive in B miyamotoi disease due to cross-reactivity but the confirmatory immunoblot will be negative.
-This may be an indication that B miyamotoi, rather than B ...
+This may be an indication that B miyamotoi, ...